Qamar Zaman Khan: Early life and education

 Sardar Qamar Zaman Khan was born on 19 August 1952, in village Panyali Tehsil and District Bagh, Azad Kashmir.
+He belong to a reputed Maldiyal tribe of Poonch.
 He obtained his initial education from Panyali.
 He passed matriculation examination from Govt.
 High School Bagh, Azad Kashmir and later on passed FSc and B.A from Govt.
 Degree College Muzaffarabad.
 During this period the pillars of the Govt. has been trembling due to his rightessness and his outspoken activities.
 He vigorously and tirelessly struggled for the rights of students and he played a vital role in this regard.
 He launched a struggle for the rights of the students in 1978, against the MARSHALLA regime and due to his tireless efforts he was placed in detention, where he was badly tortured.
 He earned a great repute due to his rightessness and he always represents and supports the poor faction of society.

 Political career

 In 1990, he was elected as an independent candidate from LA-XIV Bagh II and assumed the charge of Minister Education as an ally of PPP Govt.

 In 1991, again he was elected as an independent candidate from constituency LA-XV Bagh III.
 Later on in December 1992, he was placed into detention for the sake of rights of the people and remains in detention for two months (approximately).
 He performed his duties as vice-president of Pakistan Peoples Party Azad Kashmir, and Chairman Social Action Programme in 1993.

 In 1996, he has been again elected on the ticket of Pakistan Peoples Party and assumed the charge of Minister Education and Minister Finance later.